You Need To Understand Your Rights With Adverse Possession

-Have you been caring for a parcel or portion of property for more than 5 years?
-How does a land owner claim or take over the rights to land they have been caring for over a period of years?
-In California this is known as “adverse possession”.
-There are several issues to consider when you are interested in claiming title to land presently owned by another due to abandonment or neglect.
+Have you been caring for a parcel or portion of property for more than five years?
+How does someone claim or take over the rights to land they have been caring for over a period of years?
+In California, this is known as “adverse possession.”
+There are several issues to consider when you are interested in claiming title to land presently owned by another due to that land’s abandonment or neglect.

-Each situation is unique, and it is important to consult with an experienced and proven North County San Diego Real Estate attorney to understand your rights.
-The question at hand will usually relate to what is known as “Open”, “Notorious” or “Hostile” conditions for the property in question.
-Basically, the owner had to know about the situation, and took no action to correct it or protect their interest.
+Each situation is unique, and it is important to consult with an experienced and proven real estate attorney to understand your rights.
+The question at hand will usually relate to what is known as open, notorious or hostile conditions for the property in question.
+Basically, the owner had to know about the situation and took no action to correct it or protect their interest.
 One example is the payment of property taxes.
-If you have been paying the property taxes on a parcel it is very possible to file an adverse possession lawsuit to seek outright title and ownership of the property.
+If you have been paying property taxes on a parcel, it is very possible to file an adverse possession lawsuit to seek outright title and ownership of the property.
+You can come to our firm, The Sterling Law Group, and talk to our founding attorney, Randy Sterling, to get an idea of what your options are and how he can help you.

-In order to gain title in adverse possession, there must be a physical possession of the land and someone must have treated it and maintained it as if they were the owner.
+In order to gain title in adverse possession, there must be a physical possession of the land, and someone must have treated it and maintained it as if they were the owner.
 It is not enough to simply give notice or send some other written form of communication.
-These can be complex title, survey and contract related issues and it is important to have sound and experienced legal counsel.
-Timeframes can be as short as 5 years, or as long as 20 years depending upon the unique circumstances surrounding the dispute.
+These can be complex title, survey and contract-related issues, and it is important to have sound and experienced legal counsel.
+Timeframes can be as short as five years or as long as 20 years depending upon the unique circumstances surrounding the dispute.

 Protect your legal and financial interests, and regain your peace of mind.
-At the Sterling Law Group, you have direct access to an attorney with more than 23 years experience in real estate, boundary dispute and adverse possession litigation matters.
-Randall Sterling will meet with you personally to gain a comprehensive understanding of your unique circumstances.
+At the The Sterling Law Group, you have direct access to our founder, an attorney with more than 35 years of experience in real estate, boundary dispute and adverse possession litigation matters.
+Randy Sterling will meet with you personally to gain a comprehensive understanding of your unique circumstances.
 He will help you to understand the options available to you, and work to resolve the legal issues you are facing.

-To arrange an initial free consultation with a San Diego real estate and boundary dispute lawyer, please call at 858-376-1728 or you can reach the firm by e-mail at your convenience.
-Evening and weekend are appointments available.
+To arrange an initial free consultation with a San Diego real estate and boundary dispute lawyer, please call us at 858-500-1043, or you can reach us by email at your convenience.
+Evening and weekend appointments are available.
+Home and hospital visits are available upon request.